 I enjoy listening to music.
 I can stay still and just listen to it inside

-as dance; and when I see performances of
+movement as dance; and when I see performances of

-modern dance I realise that
+modern dance I realise

-that bears the same name, that folk do with each other.
+activity that bears the same name, that folk do with each other.

 dance to the music where (most) others